vsouza/awesome-ios/README.md

   * [SwiftParsec](https://github.com/davedufresne/SwiftParsec) - A parser combinator library written in the Swift programming language. :large_orange_diamond:
   * [OrderedSet](https://github.com/Weebly/OrderedSet) - A Swift collection of unique, ordered objects :large_orange_diamond:
   * [Datez](https://github.com/SwiftKitz/Datez) - Swift library for dealing with `NSDate`, `NSCalendar`, and `NSDateComponents`. :large_orange_diamond:

-### Security
- * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
- * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.
- * [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
- * [libextobjc](https://github.com/jspahrsummers/libextobjc) - A Cocoa library to extend the Objective-C programming language.
- * [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
- * [simple-touch](https://github.com/simple-machines/simple-touch) - Very simple swift wrapper for Biometric Authentication Services (Touch ID) on iOS.

 # Project setup
  * [crafter](https://github.com/krzysztofzablocki/crafter) - CLI that allows you to configure iOS project's template using custom DSL syntax, simple to use and quite powerful.